Thursday, May 08, 2008

 SAFE IN HELL (1931 First National Pictures) Starring Dorothy Mackaill, Nina Mae McKinney, Donald Cook, Ralf Harolde, Clarence Muse, John Wray, Morgan Wallace and Ivan Simpson.
 Directed by William Wellman.

-Forced into prostitution after a blackballing from former boss Ralf Harolde’s jealous wife, Dorothy Mackaill is horrified to find that Harolde is her next client.
+Forced into prostitution fter a blackballing from former boss Ralf Harolde’s jealous wife, Dorothy Mackaill is horrified to find that Harolde is her next client.
 She draws the line at servicing the man responsible for her loss of honest work, but Harolde won’t take no for an answer easily.
 In the process of defending herself and escaping she knocks Harolde unconscious shortly before a fire starts (from his cigarette).
-Learning she is about to be charged with murder and arson, Mackaill decides to go on the lam.
+Learning she is about to face charges for murder and arson, Mackaill decides to go on the lam.

 Before she can leave Mackaill is surprised by her ex Donald Cook, bearing gifts and a marriage proposal: after months at sea, he’s unaware of her forced change in profession.
 Faced with a quick decision to make as the police close in, Cook has her stowaway on his next ship assignment.
-Cook’s idea is to leave her at the first stop, Tortuga, a tiny Caribbean island with swarming insects and brutal heat, but also with no extradition treaty with the United States.
-Predictably, this means that she isn’t the only person hiding there, but despite the near-unbearable living conditions she agrees to wait there for Cook’s return--“safe in Hell”.
-This “safety” is a relative term with an island full of criminals and corrupt law enforcement, and becomes even more so after Harolde turns up alive!
+Cook’s idea is to leave her at the first stop, Tortuga, a tiny Caribbean island with swarming insects and brutal heat, but without an extradition treaty with the U.S. Predictably, this means that she isn’t the only person hiding there, but despite the near-unbearable living conditions she agrees to wait there for Cook’s return--“safe in Hell”.
+This “safety” is a relative term with an island full of criminals and corrupt law enforcement, and becomes even more so after Harold turns up alive.

-The Tortuga presented here is anything but an island paradise---the heat is scorching, the air is thick with insects, the drinking water and peanuts both contain worms ("you can swallow 'em or strain 'em out, your choice!"), and lascivious, unshaven criminals are everywhere.
+The Tortuga presented here is anything but an island paradise---the heat is scorching.
+The air is thick with insects, the drinking water and peanuts both contain worms, and lascivious, unshaven criminals are everywhere.
 The island isn’t just a figurative Hell, it’s literally “Godless”--- the only minister has been dead for months, and his death has gone completely unnoticed in town.

-Twisting the concept of a tropical paradise isn’t the only way Wellman and the writers (Joseph Jackson and Maude Fulton) turn audience expectations upside down.
-The vicious criminals turn out to be honorable, practically harmless, supporting Mackaill after Harolde’s arrival.
+Twisting the concept of a tropical paradise isn’t the only way Wellman and the writers (Joseph Jackson and Maude Fulton) invert expectations repeatedly.
+Our vicious criminals turn out to be honorable, practically harmless, supporting Mackaill after Harolde’s arrival.
 Meanwhile policeman Wallace is the biggest menace of all.
-Setting much of SAFE IN HELL outside the U.S. also allowed African-American stars Nina Mae McKinney and Clarence Muse to thankfully avoid the stereotyped characters they were having to play in other films.
+Setting much of SAFE IN HELL outside the U.S. also allowed African-American stars Nina Mae McKinney and Clarence Muse to avoid the stereotypical characters they were having to play in other films.

 McKinney isn’t playing a nightclub singer or maid---she’s the hotel manager who befriends Mackaill after finding out their common ground (they’re both from New Orleans, and on the lam).
 McKinney was only 19 at the time, but demonstrates undeniable beauty and star quality.
 She’s also a fantastic singer; she gets at least one song in all of her films, here it’s “Sleepy Time Down South” (which was written by co-star Muse).
 One can only imagine what Hollywood squandered by not allowing her more opportunities to develop her talent.
 After SAFE IN HELL McKinney wouldn’t appear in another feature for four years.